pulsoned/yess/README.md

 Contribute
 ----------

 Contribution is currently not supported due to the YESS being in an unfinished state.
-Since the program is a project for an ongoing course, the code cannot be open-source without violating Appalachian State's
- Academic Integrity Code.
+Since the program is a project for an ongoing course, the code cannot be open-source without violating Appalachian State's Academic Integrity Code.
+However, you are more than welcome to contact me to report a bug at [pulsoned@appstate.edu](mailto:pulsoned@appstate.edu).

 How to use
 -------